dseeni/TechArtDemos/README.md

 ### PolyUnchamfer Project Overview:

 #### Maya API 2.0: Fast Topological Querying and Sorting
-- Maya PolyUnbevel and PolyUnchamfer leverage the Maya Python Api 2.0 (MFNMesh etc.)for mesh traversal and topological sorting.
+- Maya PolyUnbevel and PolyUnchamfer leverage the Maya Python Api 2.0 (MIterators, MFNMesh etc.) for mesh traversal and topological sorting.
 MVector and MMatrix are used for solver calculations.

 - Implemented a custom vector calculus library within Maya, an augmented version of Blender's mathutils.geometry, covering a wide array of intersection